-Designing a trust entails understanding a settlor's aspirations, wishes and objectives and melding them into an organisational regime that may last many generations.
+Designing a trust entails understanding a settlor's aspirations, wishes and objectives and melding them into an organisational regime that can endure through many generations.
 The design process requires an understanding of trust law – an area of law that is continuously evolving – as well as tax law and ancillary legal matters.
-Those too continue to evolve.
-For the international private client, an array of US and non-US jurisdictions thankfully have progressive trust laws and thus provide options.
+Thankfully, for the international private client, numerous US and non-US jurisdictions have progressive trust laws to provide an array of flexible options.

 Trust design involves many facets.
 This chapter explores several key aspects of modern trust design.
 Specifically, it considers the following questions:

 - What is the optimal governance structure for the trust?

 - How can a family-controlled entity play a role in the governance structure?

 - What is the appropriate duration for the trust?

 Each of those questions focuses on an essential part of a trust.
 Addressing each question involves thoughtful legal drafting, as well as strategic situs selection.